Kevin0M16/NMSCoordinates/README.md

 ## Features

 * View all space station and base locations discovered across all save slots and see their Glyphs, Galactic Coordinates, Portal Code, and even Voxel X,Y,Z,SSI
 * Fast travel to any selected location in the list of discoveries.
 * Enable Manual Travel and manually enter Galactic Coordinates and Galaxy that you need to travel to.
-* Enable Travel Mode and keep all your locations the game deletes when traveling through a terminus.
+* Enable Travel Mode and save a record of all your locations the game deletes when traveling through a terminus or when hitting the limit.
-* Portal interference can be cleared with a button, so base building and the galaxy map are allowed after traveling through a portal!
+* Portal interference can be cleared with a button, so base building and the galaxy map are allowed after traveling through a portal.
 * Can Backup all locations to a .txt file.
 You can access these on the Coordinate Share tab or share with others.
-You can fast travel to these also!
+You can fast travel to these also.
 * NMSCoordinates backs up your entire save folder on startup, the .zip is located in the .\backup folder.
 * You can view the last 4 screenshots taken in the game within the tool.
 It displays 1 on front and all 4 can be accessed in Tools --> Screenshot Page.
 * NMSCoordinates shows all calculation results in the textbox, if you like HEX and DEC.
 * NMSCoordinates Calculator is a useful tool when messing with coordinates.
 This converts Portal->Galactic, Galactic->Portal, Voxel to Portal/Galactic.
 Check it out!

 ## Getting Started

 Here is an overview of what you need to get started with NMSCoordinates

 ### Requirements